taraksh01/learn-nextjs/note.md

 - Template are similar to layout in which it wraps the page
 - But with taemplate, when a user navigate between routes that share same tempalte, a new instance of component is mounted, DOM elements are recreated, states are not preserved, and effects are re-synchronized
 - Template can be defined by default exporting **template.tsx** or **template.js** file

+## Loading

+- This file allows us to create loading state that are displayed to user while a specific route segment's content is loading

+- The loading state appears immedietly after navigation, giving user assurance that the application is responsive and actively loading content